Nadeem Qureshi: TVP’s First South Asian Pakistani Officer

 Nadeem, known to family, friends, and colleagues as Ned, was born and spent his early years in Pakistan before moving to the UK while still at school.
 After finishing his education, Ned joined Thames Valley Police in September 1975 as a young constable, becoming the first South Asian Pakistani officer in the force.

 After almost 38 years of service, Ned retired as an Inspector in 2013.
-He was re‑hired the same day as a police staff Identification Officer, going on to lead the force’s ID team responsible for conducting identification parades.
+He was rehired the same day as a police staff Identification Officer, going on to lead the force’s ID team responsible for conducting identification parades.
 Ned became an expert in this specialist field and played an active role in the ID community nationally, earning wide respect and admiration.
+This was a testament to his enduring commitment to the force and desire to bring to justice those responsible for committing crimes.

-Sadly, while still working in the Identification Unit, Ned passed away from illness in the summer of 2025, just three months short of reaching 50 years of continuous service with Thames Valley Police.
+Sadly, while still working in the Identification Unit, Ned lost his fight against cancer in the summer of 2025, just three months short of reaching 50 years of continuous service with Thames Valley Police.
+As news of his death became known, tributes from officers in other Forces were shared.

-Ned’s dedication, kindness and nearly five decades of service leave a legacy that will continue to inspire colleagues across Thames Valley Police for many years to come.
+Ned was known for his great sense of humour, dedication, kindness and approachability – qualities that made him not just a good policeman but a wonderful, wise man.
+After nearly five decades of service, he leaves a legacy that will live on in the hearts of those who knew him and continue to inspire colleagues across Thames Valley Police for many years to come.